jac63777/group12-Software-Engineering-Project/README.md

 | **PUT**    | `/api/movies/{id}`                    | `{ "title": "Updated Movie Title", "genre": "Comedy", "cast": "New Actor Names", "director": "New Directors", "producer": "New Producers", "synopsis": "Updated description", "picture": "image_path", "video": "updated_trailer.mp4", "mpaa": "R" }`            | Updates an existing movie               |
 | **DELETE** | `/api/movies/{id}`                    | None                                                         | Deletes a movie                         |

+For anything that has a request body for movies, all of them are optional meaning you can include or not include them in the request body and then will simply be ignored if not included.
+It is very important that when setting an MPAA rating that you stick to {G, PG, PG13, R, NC17} exactly as shown here as the Enum is very strict about this.
+You must also make sure when adding multiple cast members, directors, and/or producers for any one movie that you list them out under their respective attribute as such "Jacob Cromer, Maria Khambati" where each name is separated by a comma and a space ", " as that is how they are passed to create arrays of people to be queried later.

 ### 📝 Reviews Endpoints
 | Method     | Endpoint                              | Request Body (if needed)                                     | Description                             |
 |------------|---------------------------------------|--------------------------------------------------------------|-----------------------------------------|